-Laura Globig is an incoming PhD student investigating information seeking and mental health.
-She is currently completing her Master of Research in Social Neuroscience, Social Psychology and Clinical Psychology at the University of Berne (Switzerland).
-Her thesis explores the mental processes involved in dishonesty using electrical neuroimaging.
-In addition, she is a research assistant at the Department for Social Psychology and Social Neuroscience and a research intern at the Department for Cognitive Psychology studying embodied cognition.
+Laura Globig is a PhD student investigating information seeking and mental health.
+She completed her Master of Research in Social Neuroscience, Social Psychology and Clinical Psychology at the University of Berne (Switzerland).
+Her thesis explored the mental processes involved in dishonesty using electrical neuroimaging.
+In addition, she was a research assistant at the Department for Social Psychology and Social Neuroscience and a research intern at the Department for Cognitive Psychology studying embodied cognition.

-NewsWe are currently inviting applications for postdoctoral positions with a flexible start date to study the neural mechanisms of information-seeking and decision-making in humans!Congratulations to Laura Globig and Valentina Vellani who will be joining the ABL in September as new PhD students.Sharot receives Wellcome Trust Senior Research Fellowship to study information-seeking and mental health.Lazzaro, Weidinger et al. (2018) – Social Conformity in Autism – published in the Journal of Autism and Developmental DisordersNew paper published in Cognition: Marks, Copland et al. (2018) Learning others’ political views reduces the ability to assess and use their expertise in nonpolitical domainsNew paper published in the Journal of Neuroscience: Updating Beliefs Under Perceived Threat – by Garrett et al.
+NewsNew paper published in PLOS Computational Biology by Filip Gesiarz, Donal Cahill and Tali Sharot: Evidence accumulation is biased by motivation: A computational account.Congratulations to Laura Globig and Valentina Vellani who will be joining the ABL in September as new PhD students.Sharot receives Wellcome Trust Senior Research Fellowship to study information-seeking and mental health.Lazzaro, Weidinger et al. (2018) – Social Conformity in Autism – published in the Journal of Autism and Developmental DisordersNew paper published in Cognition: Marks, Copland et al. (2018) Learning others’ political views reduces the ability to assess and use their expertise in nonpolitical domainsNew paper published in the Journal of Neuroscience: Updating Beliefs Under Perceived Threat – by Garrett et al.

 For The Public